fission-codes/rust-template/contributing.md

  11. The final step is to create **pull request** to our main branch 🥳🎉
 	 - A pull request is how you merge the code you just worked so hard on with the code everyone else has access to
 	 - Once you have submitted your pull request, we will review your code and check to make sure the code implements the feature or fixes the bug.
 We may leave some feedback and suggest edits.
 You can make the changes we suggest by committing more code to your fork.
-	 - You can lean more about pull request [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
+	 - You can learn more about pull requests [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)